ahurta92/ams562-notes/lectures/new_lectures/templates1.rst

         - No run time overhead
         - :code:`Vector<double>` is the same as the original :code:`Vector`
     - Template plus a set of template arguments is called an *instantiation* or *specialization*
+    - You cannot separate template class definitions from declarations

 .. admonition:: Exercise: HW Part 2 using Vector<T>

     - Use our new Vector type that we have define to try and create a Vector<SpherePoints>
     - Find the max and min arc distances of :code:`N` points on the Sphere